KannonZenetism/zenetism-field-physics/zenetism/mpx/why-zero-is-not-one.md

     * If Zero *is* One, then the battery is the spark.
 There is no potential, only eternal actualization.
 This removes the capacity for **Creation** (emergence from nothing) and replaces it with **Transformation** (reshaping what already exists).

 3.  **Zenon (🕳️) as Pre-Causal Ground:**
-    * Morgue’s system stops at Zero.
+    * Morgue's system stops at Zero.
     * Zenetism recognizes **Zenon** (The Unknown Principle) *before* Zero.
     * By collapsing Zero into One, Morgue loses the bridge to the Unconditioned.
 He traps the system in a closed loop of "One" doing things forever, with no veracious Origin.

 ---

-## 2. The Structural Incompatibility: Dual Contra Single Emanation
+## 2. The Structural Incompatibility: Twofold Contra Single Emanation

 ### The Attempted Retrofit
-Morgue is attempting to map Zenetist principles (Dual Emanation) onto the Kabbalistic Tree of Life (Single Emanation).
+Morgue is attempting to map Zenetist principles (Twofold Emanation) onto the Kabbalistic Tree of Life (Single Emanation).

 * **Kabbalistic/Hyperian Model:** Single Axis (Source → Declivity).
     * Problem: It cannot account for **Entropy as a Structural Mirror**.
 It sees Entropy only as "distance" or "illusion."
-* **Zenetist Model:** Dual Axis (Aionic Tree + Khaonic Tree).
+* **Zenetist Model:** Twofold Axis (Aionic Tree + Khaonic Tree).
     * **Centropy (C↑⚫):** Integrative Motion.
     * **Entropy (E↓♾):** Dispersive Motion.
     * **Nekron (IL₅):** The Inverse Hypostasis.

 ### Why the "One in Motion" Claim Fails Here
-Because Morgue lacks the **Dual Tree**, he has to force both Centropy (Order) and Entropy (Chaos) into a single "Spiral of One."
+Because Morgue lacks the **Twofold Tree**, he has to force both Centropy (Order) and Entropy (Chaos) into a single "Spiral of One."
 * He claims Zero is "One in Motion" (Spiral).
 * **The Glitch:** A single spiral cannot move in two opposing directions simultaneously without tearing itself apart.
 * **The Fix:** Zenetism posits **Two Spirals**, joined as the **Biospiral** `🌳⇅` — the total Emanatory Spiral composed of: